-Our partnership agreement limits our general partner's fiduciary duties to holders of our common and subordinated units.
+Our partnership agreement limits our general partner's fiduciary duties to our unitholders.

 Our partnership agreement contains provisions that modify and reduce the fiduciary standards to which our general partner would otherwise be held by state fiduciary duty law.
-For example, our partnership agreement permits our general partner to make a number of decisions in its individual capacity, as opposed to in its capacity as our general partner, or otherwise free of fiduciary duties to us and our unitholders.
+For example, our partnership agreement permits our general partner to make a number of decisions in its individual capacity, as opposed to its capacity as our general partner, or otherwise free of fiduciary duties to us and our unitholders.
 This entitles our general partner to consider only the interests and factors that it desires and relieves it of any duty or obligation to give any consideration to any interest of, or factors affecting, us, our affiliates or our limited partners.
 Examples of decisions that our general partner may make in its individual capacity include:

-- · how to allocate business opportunities among us and its affiliates; - · whether to exercise its limited call right; - \cdot how to exercise its voting rights with respect to the units it owns; - · whether to elect to reset target distribution levels; and - whether or not to consent to any merger or consolidation of the Partnership or amendment to the partnership agreement.
+· how to allocate business opportunities among us and its affiliates;

+- · whether to exercise its limited call right: - $\cdot$ how to exercise its voting rights with respect to the units it owns; - · whether to elect to reset target distribution levels; and - · whether or not to consent to any merger or consolidation of the Partnership or amendment to the partnership agreement.

-By purchasing a common unit, a common unitholder agrees to become bound by the provisions in the partnership agreement, including the provisions discussed above.
+By purchasing a unit, a unitholder agrees to become bound by the provisions in the partnership agreement, including the provisions discussed above.